misol1/cmdgfx/README.md

 For cmdgfx_RGB, the block operation can set an opacity for the final block output between 0-255.
 This is always added to the end of the mode setting, preceded with a ',' character.
 If only fgblend is set, bgblend is automatically set to the same value.
 Alternatively, bgblend can be set separately.

 E.g. to copy with alpha blend 128 for both fgcol and bgcol: "block 0,128 5,5,40,40 20,20".
 To move (and set specific move char) and use separate blend for fgcol and bgcol: "block 1:a021,128,64 5,5,40,40 20,20"

+There are several new helper functions for colExpr to deal with 24 bit color values.
+Please note that currently, due to lack of precision, ONLY fgcol values can be changed and even *preserved* in colExpr for cmdgfx_RGB!
+The bgcol for values set in colExpr will ALWAYS be (re)set to 0.

+New functions: 1. shade(col,r,g,b) to add (or decrease if negative) the values r,g,b to the color col (typically col would be replaced by e.g. fgcol(x,y)).
+2. blend(col, a,r,g,b) to alpha blend col with color r,g,b using opacity a (all values in range 0-255).
+3. makecol(r,g,b) to construct a color from r,g,b values in range 0-255.
+4. fgr(col),fgg(col),fgb(col) to get a color's red,green or blue value (0-255).

+## Flags

+Same as for cmdgfx_gdi, exept:

+Output:
+-  c:x,y,w,h,format,i  Capture buffer to file, as capture-i.bxy (i starts at 0 and increases).
+0-6 params.
+Format=0 for txt, 1 for bxy(default), 2 for bmp.
+Last param can force i